Here is our Picks for: The Best Super Mario Games of the 1990's

 Also, Mario can fly in this game with a glide jump that allows you to travel significant distances.
 This is an expertly put together experience, with fantastic level design and challenging gameplay that will have you revisiting Super Mario World well after you finish it.

 Super Mario 64 (1996)

-Within the open-world genre there’s always a push and pull between making a game-world vast and making it have more things for the player to do.
-Every now and then, a game manages to nail that balance and Super Mario 64 is one of those games.
+Within the open-world genre, there’s always a push and pull between making a game-world vast and making it have more things for the player to do.
+Now and then, a game manages to nail that balance, and Super Mario 64 is one of those games.

 Seeing the world of Mario realized in its full 3D glory is breathtaking to behold and as long-time Mario fans, it was incredibly compelling for us to go explore different areas and uncover hidden secrets.
 What lies beyond that wall?
 What if I could get to that one point on top of that ledge?
 What would I see if I crossed this valley?
 Mario 64 is a game that encourages and rewards curiosity and exploration – a hallmark of good adventure games.